FISCAL MANAGEMENT

 The district will instruct the credit card issuer in writing to block all credit card purchases of unauthorized goods and services, purchases of goods and services from unauthorized merchants, purchases in excess of the single transaction limit, and purchases in excess of the monthly billing cycle limit.
 District credit card purchases may be made by telephone, facsimile, over the internet, or onsite.

 It is the responsibility of the superintendent [or designee] to determine whether the school district credit or procurement card use is for appropriate school business.
-It is the responsibility of the board to determine through the audit and approval process of the board whether the school district credit or procurement card used by the superintendent and board is for appropriate school business.
+It is the responsibility of the board to determine through the audit and approval process of the board whether the school district credit or procurement card used by the superintendent and the board is for appropriate school business.

 District credit card users will be held accountable for appropriate use of district credit cards.
 Unauthorized use of a district credit card will be grounds for disciplinary action including termination of employment.